Russia’s Mass Naturalization of Crimeans Has Had Very Unnatural Effects

 Russia has also engaged in pervasive manipulation of the peninsula’s demographic composition.
 It has deported Ukrainian citizens who did not acquire Russian citizenship from Crimea for violating Russian immigration law.
 It integrated all Crimean penitentiary institutions into its own, thereby transferring Ukrainian prisoners and detainees to facilities in mainland Russia.
 Inversely, Russia increased migration of its own civilian population into Crimea.

 Russia also conscripted thousands of new “Russian citizens” into its military, a grave violation of international humanitarian law and international criminal law, and those who object face criminal prosecution by de facto authorities for draft evasion.
 Many of those conscripted have been transferred to mainland Russia, another grave violation of international humanitarian law.

 Right now, Ukraine is suing Russia in the International Court of Justice for violations of the International Convention on the Elimination of All Forms of Racial Discrimination, and in the European Court of Human Rights for violations of the European Convention on Human Rights.

 Returning to President Trump’s recent remarks: The instincts are remarkably aligned with the mentality of the Crimean occupation overall.
 President Trump is advocating, unilaterally and in furtherance of impunity, for the reabsorption of Russia (presumably along with the territory of Crimea) into the G7.
 Let his remarks serve instead as a reminder that the international community needs to do more, not less, to hold Russia accountable for its actions.

-Laura Bingham is the senior managing legal officer for equality and inclusion in the Open Society Justice Initiative.
+Until October 2021, Laura Bingham was the senior managing legal officer for equality and inclusion in the Open Society Justice Initiative.

 Natasha Arnpriester is an advocacy officer with Open Society Justice Initiative.